-If you’ve ever taken a family vacation, you know these words are part of the package when it comes to taking a trip with children.
+Are we there yet?
+He’s touching my side of the seat.
+I’m hungry.
+I need to go to the bathroom.
+If you’ve ever taken a family vacation, you know these words are part of the package when it comes to vacationing with children.

 Whether you’re taking a two or 10-hour adventure, families can actually succeed in spending lots of time together in a small confined space, create great memories and share some good laughs.

 Even young children can help find information about your destination on the internet or in books.
 Whether you plan to camp for the weekend or take a long trip, let them help you choose the activities.

 Once you know where you’re headed, ask the kids to draw a map from home to your final stop.
 As you click off the miles in your car, have them fill in the road on their drawing.
 This will help them visualize how far away they are and may help curb a few of those, “Are we there yet?” questions.

 Make sure you give them a size limit, like a backpack, for their goody bag.
 Ask them to include games and toys they can play by themselves and at least one game they can enjoy with the entire family.
 You can even put together your own trip bag with surprise activities or treats to share.
 Rand McNally has fun travel games for families, including a scavenger hunt.

 Remember the license plate game, road trip BINGO, Name That Tune and add-on storytelling?
 All of these would be great to teach your kids while giving them a break from DVDs or video games.

-Select a family mascot, then award the it to the person who has had the best attitude of the day every evening.
+Select a family mascot, then award the “it” to the person who has had the best attitude of the day every evening.
 The selected family member can keep the mascot until it’s someone else’s time.

 Even adults can find it hard to travel for long distances without a break.
 Instead of taking the quickest route to your vacation destination, plan some stops along the way so the children can run off pent-up energy.
 Have lunch at a park.
 Look for educational points of interest along the way and give the family a break from the cramped quarters of a car.